BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 npm run media:seed -- --seedings-dir ../cms-seedings/variants/opportunity-a
 ```

+If you use the same content root regularly, prefer setting `PORTFOLIO_CONTENT_DIR` once in repo `.env.local` instead of prefixing every command.

 This script copies files into `backend/media/*` for local dev only.
 It won't commit media to git.

 ### Bootstrap vs migration vs recovery (what to run when)